learnable-content/Sketch-3/README.md

 ### Resources

-For creating the resources div, we'll create a content box with multiple layers, in the following order (from top to bottom):
+For creating the resources component, we'll create a content box with multiple layers, in the following order (from top to bottom):
 - Text and Button
 - Overlay layer with a dakr gray fill and 65% opacity
 - Blur Layer - A rectangle without fill and a background blur checked on with a 2px radius